LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.

-Your job is to
+Your job is to:

-1. tell them what it is (with context, provide a summary)
+1. Tell them what it is (with context, provide a summary)
-2. show them what it looks like in action (Visuals)
+1. Show them what it looks like in action (Visuals)
-3. show them how they use it (Step by step directions, "Happy Path" walk through)
+1. Show them how they use it (Step by step directions, "Happy Path" walk through)
-4. tell them any other relevant details
+1. Tell them any other relevant details
 <br />

 This is ***your*** job.
 It's up to the module creator to prove that their work is a shining gem in the sea of slipshod modules.
 Since so many developers' eyes will find their way to your README before anything else, quality here is your public-facing measure of your work.